-Use the EFB tablet to open the forward passenger door and both cargo doors and extend the airstairs.
-The EFB can be toggled by clicking on the relevant compass deviation card on the Captain's or First Officer's panel.
+Use the animations 2D panel to open the forward passenger door and both cargo doors, and extend the airstairs.

 The cabin crew and ground handlers can now begin their preparations for passenger boarding and the loading of baggage while we continue setting up the aircraft ready for the flight ahead.